Milton Maxcy House – Beaufort, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Milton Maxcy House

 The Milton Maxcy House, also known as the “Secession House,” was the scene of many meetings in Beaufort during the 1850s which advocated secession and Southern independence.

-The house was built in 1810 for Milton Maxcy upon an existing foundation of a home that was built here around 1743.
+The house was built around 1810 for Milton Maxcy upon an existing foundation of a home that was built here around 1743.
 Maxcy and his brother, Virgil, founded a school for young men in Beaufort and later was a teacher at Beaufort College.
 Edmund Rhett – lawyer, state representative, and state senator – bought the house in the 1850s and remodeled it in the Greek Revival style with a two-story portico.